Home Office Designs and Desk Considerations

 Along with eyestrain, back issues are another risk that comes from working at home especially if you work on your computer all day.
 There are home office items you can skimp on, but a chair isn’t one of them.

 Research suggests that messy people are geniuses.
 However, a messy desk can increase stress, sap energy, and lower productivity.
-Your desk doesn’t need to look like Martha Stewart organized it, but it should have some measure of organization so that you can find what you need easily.
+Your desk doesn’t need to look like Martha Stewart organized it, but it should have some measure of a tidy organization so that you can find what you need easily.
 Corral your pens, paperclips, and other office tools into a cup or other desk organization tool.
-Develop a filing system to manage paper.
-Consider switching to digital tools to decrease the amount of paper and other desktop items you need.

 While getting up and moving is a good thing healthwise, it can interrupt your focus and workflow, thereby slowing you down.
 For items that you use a lot, you’ll want to design your home office in a way that you can access them easily and quickly.
 For example, if you use the phone often, you’ll want it on your desk.
 Other resources you might need to keep close include specific files, reference books, planner, and printer.